isomerpages/moe-woodgrovesec/_prospective-students/Direct School Admission/Selection Process.md

 25 Aug and 4 Sep 2025, including all unsuccessful applicants.</p>
 <h4><strong>School Preference Submission: 27-31 October 2025</strong></h4>
 <p>Students who receive at least one DSA-Sec offer will receive an email
-and SMS notification via Postman.gov.sg on the School Preference Submission Portal.&nbsp;</p>
+and SMS notification via Postman.gov.sg on the School Preference Submission.&nbsp;</p>
 <p>Both parents are required to login to the DSA-Sec Portal using their Singpass
 to submit up to three school preferences.
 If parent(s) are unable to submit online, they can approach their child’s primary school for assistance to